Webull review summary

 In addition to a one-step login, Webull also provides a more secure, two-step login.
 You can activate this feature by going to Menu/Settings/Account&Security.
 After activation, you will receive security codes via text message for each login.

 The search functions are great.
-You can search by either ticker or the name of the asset.
+You can search either by ticker or the name of the asset.

 Webull offers the same order types as on the web trading platform.